Axway/api-builder-docs/content/en/docs/how_to/authorization_access_microsoft_onedrive_using_rest_flow_node.md

     If everything went well, you should now have a credential named _My OneDrive_.
 1. The credential has not been authorized.
 To authorize the credential, click **Authorize**.
-1. Once you've logged in, you will be prompted to authorize access.
+1. Once you have logged in, you will be prompted to authorize access.

     ![image2018-11-16_18_43_14](/Images/image2018_11_16_18_43_14.png)
 1. Click **Accept**.
 The credential is now ready to use.